mtln/chat-export/README.md

    The executables have been built with pyinstaller.

-   **OR**
+   **Option 3: Run Directly (No Installation)**

-   - If Python is installed on your Windows, Mac or Linux computer, run the tool directly (no installation required) with the following command:
+   If Python is installed on your Windows, Mac or Linux computer, run the tool directly (no installation required) with the following command:
      ```
      python -c "import urllib.request; exec(urllib.request.urlopen('https://raw.githubusercontent.com/mtln/chat-export/refs/heads/main/main.py').read().decode())"
      ```